Washington IT Leadership Forum 2026 Banner

 Deanna Brocker

-Deputy Director for Strategy and Management
+Deputy Director for Strategy & Management

 Washington Technology Solutions